Traffic maintenance and speed cameras are a reality of the UK landscape and have been since the first was installed in 1991.

 These cameras don’t flash, so you might not notice if you’ve been caught.
 Because they’re front-facing, the camera usually captures the driver’s face.

-You’ll find these attached to gantries on dual carriageways and motorways.
+You’ll find these attached to gantries on dual carriageways, motorways and smart motorways.
 SPECS cameras monitor average speed.

 They keep an eye on four lanes of traffic and use automatic number plate recognition (ANPR) to photograph every car.